olxios/SmartSec_iOS_Security/README.md

 #Important!#

-## The project is not currently maintained and hasn't been tested on iOS 9! ##
+## The project is not currently maintained and hasn't been tested on iOS 9!
+Use on your own risk ##

 # README #